Aydin Aghdashloo: Works

 Aghdashloo paints most of his works by gouache on canvas.

-Bahram Beyzai writes in a part of his article: "Why shouldn't I be rude and say that if there's a value in copy-painting, the patterns of the previous celebrities of painting and visualizing aren't in our reach; so that as evaluation criteria, they can testify for the level of accomplishment of those masters in copy-painting; but their works, which Aydin has remade, are a proof of Aydin's skill in copy-painting.
-It's obvious that copy-painting wasn't all of their art, as it's not all of Aydin's.
+Bahram Beyzai writes in a part of his article: "Why shouldn't I be rude and say that if there's a value in copy-painting, the patterns of the previous celebrities of painting and visualizing aren't in our reach; so that as evaluation criteria, they can testify for the level of accomplishment of those masters in copy-painting; but their works, which Aydin has remade, are proof of Aydin's skill in copy-painting.
+Copy-painting wasn't all of their art, as it's not all of Aydin's.
 It's Aydin's imagination and time-sighting and death-aware thought that's the final maker of his work.
-The crevices that time has made in the paintings, and the oppressions that the cosmos – or man's hand – has inflicted upon them.
-In Aydin's repaintings, these masters' praise are accompanied with sorrow for their own and their works' mortality."
+The notches that time has made in the paintings and the oppressions that the cosmos – or man's hand – has inflicted upon them.
+In Aydin's repaintings, these masters' praise is accompanied by sorrow for their own and their works' mortality."

-In a ceremony that was held in French embassy in Iran on Tuesday, January 12, 2016, Aghdashloo received the Legion of Honour.
+In a ceremony that was held in the French embassy in Iran on Tuesday, January 12, 2016, Aghdashloo received the Legion of Honour.

+Aghdashloo participated in the exhibition "Memling Now" in October 2021, which aimed to showcase the enduring impact of Hans Memling on the realm of contemporary art.
+The exhibition prominently featured the works of Aghdashloo alongside other notable artists.

+In Summer 2022 Aydin Aghdashloo was a speaker in commemoration of his longtime friend and collaborator Abbas Kiarostami.

+His work was also part of August 26 – September 22, 2022 "A Nostalgic Glimpse Into the Recent Art of Iran" at Homa Art Gallery in Tehran.

 Controversy

 Allegations of sexual misconduct

-On August 22, 2020, Sara Omatali, a former reporter publicly stated that during an encounter in late 2006, Aydin Aghdashloo forcibly grabbed her and kissed her in his office, where they had met for an interview.
+On August 22, 2020, Sara Omatali, a former reporter, publicly stated that during an encounter in late 2006, Aydin Aghdashloo forcibly grabbed her and kissed her in his office, where they had met for an interview.
 On August 27, 2020, Aghdashloo issued English and Persian public statements denying the allegations and expressing his support for women's movements, stating that false accusations made it difficult for real victims to seek justice.

-Barbad Golshiri, son of Iranian author Houshang Golshiri, announced that the new edition of his father's novel, Prince Ehtejab, would not include Aghdashloo's painting.
-Bahman Kiarostami, documentary filmmaker and son of the acclaimed filmmaker, Abbas Kiarostami, defended Golshiri's action as a "declaration of support for a social movement", and a legal verdict was irrelevant "because of the obvious: in the words of Leonard Cohen and Asghar Farhadi, 'everybody knows'."
-Aghdashloo's behaviour, Kiarostami added, was no longer tolerable "in the face of a mass social movement."